csci399-enterprisesoftwaredevelopment/syllabus/README.md

 9. Make sure all of your code is committed.
 10. Push/sync up to GitHub.
 11. The day the assignment is due, I would like a quick demo from a real device.
+12. Print all relative files and turn in on the day assignment is due.

 ***All assignments are due at the start of class on the specified date.***